 The echoes are reflected by differing densities within the body and the echoes appear as an image on a screen.
 Ultrasound is very useful for imaging soft tissues like the heart, liver, kidneys, spleen, bladder, prostate gland, eyes and uterus.

-The procedure is non-invasive, generally, requires no sedation or anaesthesia and has no known risks.
+The procedure is non-invasive and typically requires no sedation or anaesthesia and has no known risks.
 The only preparation needed is to shave the skin over the area to be scanned and to apply some gel so that the probe makes a good contact.

-Most ultrasound machines produce static images whereas Doppler Ultrasound equipment produces moving images which is extremely useful when diagnosing issues with the heart and bowels.
+Most ultrasound machines produce static images whereas Doppler Ultrasound equipment produces moving images which are extremely useful when diagnosing issues with the heart and bowels.